 • All personal items will be removed at the end of each semester and mailed back to the professor unless otherwise requested.

-• Personal book copies may remain on reserve more than one semester.
+• Personal book copies may remain on reserve more than one semester at professor’s request.
 Any photocopies must have copyright permission for consecutive semesters.

 Please contact La-Nita Williams at (336) 841-9102 or email with questions concerning reserves.